Brittany: Religion

 Other notable early missionaries are Gildas and the Irish saint Columbanus.
-In total, Brittany numbers more than 300 "saints" (only a few recognised by the Catholic Church) and, since the 19th century at least, it has been known as one of the most devoutly Catholic regions in France, together with the neighbouring Pays de la Loire region.
+Bretons recognize more than 300 local "saints", though only a few are officially accepted by the Catholic Church.
+Since the 19th century at least, Brittany has been known as one of the most devoutly Catholic regions in France, together with the neighbouring Pays de la Loire region.
 The proportion of students attending Catholic private schools is the highest in France.
 The patron saint of Brittany is Saint Anne, the Virgin's mother, but Ivo of Kermartin, a 13th-century priest, called Saint-Yves in French and Sant-Erwan in Breton, can also be considered as a patron saint.
 His feast, 19 May, is Brittany's national day.

 Many distinctive traditions and customs have also been preserved in Brittany.
 Among them, the "Pardons" are one of the most traditional demonstrations of popular Catholicism.
 These penitential ceremonies occur in some villages in Lower Brittany on the feast day of the parish's saint.
 The penitents form a procession and they walk together to a shrine, a church or any sacred place.
 Some Pardons are reputed for their length, and they all finish by large meals and popular feasts.

 There is a very old pilgrimage called the Tro Breizh (tour of Brittany), where the pilgrims walk around Brittany from the grave of one of the seven founder saints to another.
 Historically, the pilgrimage was made in one trip (a total distance of around 600 km) for all seven saints.
 Nowadays, however, pilgrims complete the circuit over the course of several years.
 In 2002, the Tro Breizh included a special pilgrimage to Wales, symbolically making the reverse journey of the Welshmen Sant Paol, Sant Brieg, and Sant Samzun.